kiran-marke/EcomerceChatBot_UI/ReadMe.md

 2. npm start    --> This will open react application at http://localhost:3000/

-Make sure 'EcomerceChatBot' is running at http://localhost:8000/
+Make sure 'EcomerceChatBot' service is running at http://localhost:8000/